chrissy-dev/chrissy.dev/src/uses.md

 - [SequelPro](https://www.sequelpro.com/) - Use for all my relational database needs, used it for years.
 - [FileZilla](https://filezilla-project.org/) - Whenever I need to quickly get into a server and see what I'm doing.
 - [ImageOptim](https://imageoptim.com) - Crunching images for the web, save some space or strip personally identifiable metadata.
-- [Marked 2](https://marked2app.com/) - Previewing markdown I'm writing in Visual Studio Code.
 - [Paw](https://paw.cloud/) - I love native apps, Paw is an API tool for Mac.
 - [Tower](https://www.git-tower.com/mac/) - The only Git client I have ever needed.

 ### Design

 - [Sketch](https://www.sketch.com/) - Been using it for years for UI design, I've heard of the rest but I'm happy and productive with Sketch.
-- [IconJar](https://geticonjar.com/) - I have a few open-source icon collections stored in IconJar, it's scary how much I use this app.
+- [Iconset](https://iconset.io/) - I have a few open-source icon collections stored in Iconset, it's scary how much I use this app.
   - [Iconcons](https://ionicons.com/)
   - [Material Design Icons](https://materialdesignicons.com/)
   - [Simple Icons](https://simpleicons.org/)